 Evidence of Previous Offenses: Was there evidence of previous DUI convictions not too long before the other DUI charge?
 A habitual offender will often face DUI charges on a felony level if this is evident.
 A state may choose to categorize a DUI as a felony if the driver was convicted of over three DUIs within a matter of years; however, some states will be stricter with these rules at their own discretion.
-In some states, a judge may rule that two DUIs within ten years is enough to charge with a DUI.
+In some states, a judge may rule that two DUIs within ten years is enough to charge with a DUI or just felony.

 Evidence of a Child in the Vehicle: Having other people in the vehicle at the time of the DUI could result in a felony as well.
 This is true, especially, if a child or children were in the vehicle.
 This could include any person who is under the age of 16 and is riding with you when you are driving under the influence.